ArkamFahry/KnowledgeBase/pages/DSA___Data Structures___Singly Linked List.md

 		- #### Inserting a Node in Singly Linked List at the Beginning
 			- In this case, a new node is inserted before the current head node.
 Only one next pointer needs to be modified (new node’s next pointer) and it can be done in two steps.
 				- Update the next pointer of new node, to point to the current head
-	- ## Implement of singly linked list
+	- ## Implementations of singly linked list
 		- ```c
 		  #include <stdio.h>
 		  #include <stdlib.h>